HY-sTeam/DSA4213-Project/README.md

 ## Limitations and Potential Deployment
 - Expanding our search engines from only arxiv and wikipedia to other possibilities, ie google-search
 - Exploring other potential Large Language Models, ie OpenAI API, as stated in the Appendix of `SlidesGenerator.ipynb`
+- Runtime limitation comes to our concern since the processing of scrapping data and data ingestion upon model training may consume the user a lot of times.
-- Cloud database storage instead of session database storage,
+- Cloud database storage instead of session database storage, we didn't mount volume in Docker and connect to our local pc... it's potential to have future attempts in Amazon S3 service and Redis cache or MongoDB.
 - Collecting more user query for configurations to refine our model training procedures, including:
   - font and color preferences
   - slides content exceeding slide layout issue (currently we still require users to manually fix it)